 Cosmetic Dentistry News

 Cosmetic dentistry is a science.
 Like any other science, it never reaches a final state of wisdom.
-Whether it is smile design, extreme makeover, or smile makeover, new dental techniques and dental materials are continuously being introduced, tested, and discussed in the dental literature.
+Whether it is a smile design, extreme makeover, or a smile makeover, new dental techniques and dental materials are continuously being introduced, tested, and discussed in the dental literature.
 Cosmetic dentists do not test new dental products or dental techniques on their patients.
 They study and verify the quality and applicability of a "new" technique in peer-reviewed scientific publications in dental journals.
 Cosmetic dentists often struggle to weed out the unimportant from the important when reading scientific literature.
 However, it is necessary to continuously review the latest dental techniques and materials critically to ensure that cosmetic dental practices provides the best possible care for their patients.

 While the information you find on this page is still valuable information, we will now start updating our news about all aspects of cosmetic dentistry on our blog.
 There you will have the opportunity to ask questions or comment about any topic.